pytorch/rfcs/RFC-0000-dataloader-echonomic.md

 * @yoadbs

 ## **Summary**
-A new pytorch dataloader multiprocessing pipline is suggested.
+A new PyTorch dataloader multiprocessing pipline is suggested.
+This pipline splits the batch generation, into 2 types of workers:\
+item generating workers (by dataset.__getitem__ function), and batch generating workers (by collate_fn).
 This pipline is designated to significantly reduce random-access-memory (RAM) usage, without any significant reduction in throughput (TPT).

 ## **Motivation**
 Model input batch may require significant amounts of RAM.
 For example, in video processing or in 3D graphics applications.